 We often associate the word assessments with the phrase “necessary evil.”
 But are they really?
 After all, assessments provide teachers with a plethora of information which can then be used to inform instruction on a daily basis, thus moving all students forward as learners.

-In Assessment Analysis and Instructional Decision-Making, we will dig deeper, examining various types and sets of data, asking critical questions, and seeking to understand more than just the numbers.
+In Assessment Analysis and Instructional Decision-Making, we will dig deeper, examining various types and sets of data, (i.e. student evidence), asking critical questions, and seeking to understand more than just the numbers.
 What stories does the data tell?
 What stories go untold?
-How do we sort data to tell a different story, and why does this matter?
+How do we sort student evidence to tell a different story, and why does this matter?
 How do we coach so all students’ strengths are recognized and actionable next steps are identified for moving each and every student to the next level?
-How do we engage in productive coaching conversations with teachers, administrators, families, and community members about ways to effectively use data to enhance student learning?
+How do we engage in productive coaching conversations with teachers, administrators, families, and community members about ways to effectively use student evidence to enhance student learning?
 Why are these questions important?
 Because our children are more than just numbers, and their futures depend on it.

 Organizational Change and Student-Centered Coaching | Spring 2021 |